 Frequently Asked Questions

 Express an interest to be involved in the programme.
-Complete the form below and we shall be in touch.
+If the tender platform looks overbearing complete the form below and we shall be in touch to help.

 Understanding Upcycle Your Waste

 Upcycling takes your waste and turns it into something better.
 Upcycling is more energy efficient than recycling: rather than breaking down the object, and starting from scratch, upcycling takes your rubbish, and improves it.
 So your waste becomes something which is worth something of equal or greater value: better for the planet, and better for your bank balance.

 We’re working with Small & Medium Enterprises from across Norwich are being helped to build a circular economy via “Upcycle Your Waste”.
 This EU initiative is free to all participating businesses.
 Embrace the opportunity to save money on waste costs, and increase sustainability.
 Join the Norwich Upcycling Exchange.